All of your people need to work with autonomy, mastery and purpose.

 Traditional models of motivation are driven by rewards and fear of punishment, dominated by extrinsic factors such as possible hierarchical advancement and money.
 This does not make for a happy and productive workplace.
 Higher pay only motivates those doing basic mechanical tasks.

-Mastery is the urge to improve our skills, which encourages us to participate and learn, and thereby contribute further to the quality of the outcome.
+Mastery is the inbuilt urge to improve our skills, which encourages us to participate and learn, and thereby contribute further to the quality of the outcome.

 Purpose is the desire to do something that has meaning and is important.
 Businesses that only focus on profits without valuing purpose will end up with poor customer service and unhappy employees.
-If our people understand their place in the grand scheme of things, and that scheme has value and purpose, then they perform well.
+If your people understand their place in the grand scheme of things, and that scheme has value and purpose, then they perform well.

 Next: Team Culture

 A high-trust culture is important for creating a happy working environment and a high-performance organisation.